 How to use '\n' in Python

 Learn how to use the newline character (\n) in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, real-world applications, common errors, and debugging tips.

-In this article, you'll explore techniques and tips to use \n effectively.
-You'll also find real-world applications and debugging advice to help you master text manipulation.
+In this article, you'll explore several techniques for using \n effectively.
+We'll cover practical tips, real-world applications, and debugging advice to help you handle text formatting in your Python projects.

 Basic usage of \n in strings